 I can imagine the thought of creating a new home can be terrifying, emotionally and financially.
 But it’s also good to have a fresh start, which is actually quite exciting.
 Better still, it’s a great distraction that can keep you occupied and help you reestablish a positive mindset.

-Some of the strongest woman I know have made it look easy, and I have so much respect for them.
-Here’s some of the things they’ve done, and you should do too, if you’re going through the same situation.
+Some of the strongest women I know have made it look easy, and I have so much respect for them.
+Here are some of the things they’ve done, and you should do too if you’re going through the same situation.

 Consider the finances